Wood finishing: Removing larger defects

-Glue smears and droplets are sometimes present around the joints of furniture.
+Glue smears and drops are sometimes present around the joints of furniture.
 They can be removed using a combination of scraping, scrubbing and sanding.
 These approaches remove surface glue, but not the glue beneath the wood surface.
 Sub-surface glue will reduce the absorption of stain by wood, and may alter the scratch pattern created by sanding.
 Both these effects will influence the way in which the wood colours when stains are used to finish the wood.
 To overcome this problem it may be necessary to locally stain and touch-up areas previously covered by glue to ensure that the finish on such areas matches that of the surrounding wood.

 Bleaching and removal of stains

 Wood surfaces are occasionally affected by various organic and inorganic stains.
 Sometimes such stains enhance the colour and appearance of wood.
 For example, oak wood affected by the beef-steak fungus has a deep rich, attractive, brown colour and there is no reason to remove the stain from the wood prior to finishing.
-The same applies to spalted wood whose attractive appearance is again caused by fungi.
-On the other hand some fungal stains and those caused by the reaction of iron with wood can disfigure wood.
+The same applies to spalted wood whose attractive appearance is caused by fungi living in the wood prior to drying.
+Some fungal stains and others caused by the reaction of iron with wood can stain wood.
 These stains can be removed from wood using bleach.
-Bleaches are also occasionally used to reduce the difference in colour between lighter sapwood and heartwood and also colour variation within heartwood.
-Such bleaching make it easier to achieve a uniformly coloured wood when the wood is subsequently coloured with pigmented stains and dyes (see below).
-Furthermore, the natural colours of wood fade when wood is exposed to sunlight, and more permanent colours can be created by bleaching wood to remove its natural colour and then re-colouring the wood using artificial, light-fast, stains.
+Bleaches are also occasionally used to reduce the difference in colour between lighter sapwood and darker heartwood and also colour variations within heartwood.
+Such bleaching can make it easier to achieve a uniformly coloured wood when the wood is subsequently coloured with pigmented stains and dyes (see below).
+Furthermore, the natural colours of wood may lighten or darken when wood is exposed to sunlight.
+Permanent colours can be created by bleaching wood to remove its natural colour and then re-colouring the wood using artificial, light-fast, stains.

 The bleaches used to remove unwanted fungal stains from wood include two-part peroxide bleach and solutions of sodium hypochlorite.
-The former is particularly effective at removing the natural colour of wood before it is recoloured with pigmented stains or dyes.
+The former is particularly effective at removing the natural colour of wood before it is coloured with pigmented stains or dyes.
 Oxalic acid is particularly effective at removing iron stains from wood.